alexwennerberg/gourami/README.md

 ## Philosophy and Design

-Gourami differs from existing social networks in a number of ways:
+Gourami is...
 * **Intentionally small** -- designed to support 50-100 active users.
 I'm sure it could support more, but things could quickly become a mess.
 Gourami was hugely and directly inspired by the fantastic essay on [runyourown.social](https://runyourown.social).
 Gourami is designed to support relatively small communities, maybe tied to a specific interest, community, or physical location.
-* **Decentralized** -- Gourami uses [ActivityPub](https://activitypub.rocks/) to connect separate servers, but with an implementation that differs from existing ActivityPub servers such as Mastodon.
-Instances federate at the server level, rather than the user level, which means all users on the server share the same "neighborhood".
+* **Decentralized** -- Gourami uses [ActivityPub](https://activitypub.rocks/) to federate separate instances, so communities can communicate between instances.
-* **Invite-only and closed** -- a community curated by the server admin, rather than open to all.
+* **Invite-only and private** -- a community curated by the server admin, rather than open to all.
 Server-local posts are private.
 * **Community, rather than user focused** -- All users share the same timeline(s), and ActivityPub federation occurs on the server, rather than user level.
 This is somewhat different than how most ActivityPub servers work, and focuses on privacy, community, and locality over easily-shareable public content.
-This may change if users are interested in a more conventional AP implementation, but I thought it'd be interesting to experiment with a different model for federation.
 * **Free and open source** -- Gourami is 100% free and open source, licensed under [AGPL v3](LICENSE).
 * **A social network with physical context** -- Gourami should be easy to deploy in a physical space (such as a home, apartment building, coffee shop or [wireless mesh network](https://www.nycmesh.net/)) or among people in a specific physical community, such as a university or town.
 In *How to Do Nothing*, Jenny Odell discusses the lack of a context, specifically physical and temporal context, in social media, and calls for social networks that are tied to physical space.
 While Gourami does not force you to tie a deployment to a place, it is designed in such a way that such a deployment would be relatively easy.
 * **Extremely lightweight & fast** -- very little Javascript, plain text, small page sizes.
 Should run on extremely lightweight/cheap hardware and low-bandwidth networks.